JalisoCSP/jekyll-tailwind/_posts/2018-11-08-data-science-skills-web-scraping-javascript-using-python.md

 backgroundurl: https://miro.medium.com/max/1000/1*8OO_rM6eZgNdDaNtzTEC3g.png
 time: 11 min
 lang: en
+description: Web pages that use javascript can be more difficult to scrape.
+This tutorial introduces different techniques and an example of web scraping javascript using python.
 ---

 There are different ways of scraping web pages using python.
 In my previous article, I gave an introduction to web scraping by using the `libraries:requests` and `BeautifulSoup`.
 However, many web pages are dynamic and use JavaScript to load their content.
 These websites often require a different approach to gather the data.